Black Cherry Aphid

 Although the aphid can survive on most cherries, it prefers commercial cherry varieties, greatly preferring sweet cherries.
 Napolean, Black Tartarian, Schmidt, and Windsor are most susceptible to injury, while Dykeman and Yellow Spanish are not very susceptible.
-Alternate summer hosts include water cress, peppergrass, and members of the mustard family.
+Alternate summer weed hosts include water cress, peppergrass, and members of the mustard (Brassicaceae) family of plants.

 The black cherry aphid overwinters as an egg on the bark of small branches.
 The eggs begin to hatch as soon as cherry buds break, with young aphids moving to new green tissue.
 After 3 to 4 weeks wingless, stem mother females have established large colonies on growing shoots.
 Two to three generations occur on cherry trees by early July when most of the aphids move to alternate hosts for the summer.
 In September or October winged males and females return to cherry trees, mate, and lay eggs.

 Feeding causes curling and stunting of leaves and stems.
 Heavy infestations may kill young trees and reduce crop quality and quantity and return bloom on mature trees.
 Honeydew from these aphids also causes the growth of black sooty fungus.